Program for Accelerated College Education

 PACE students are provided with a program curriculum roadmap that provides a quarter-by-quarter schedule of their program's course offerings.
 Students are expected to follow the roadmap as closely as possible, taking a minimum of eight units each quarter, or risk being discontinued from the PACE program.

-- Last day to Withdraw Without Financial Aid Recalculation - "To be announced"
+- Last Day to Withdraw Without Financial Aid Recalculation - February 21, 2015

 The PACE Mission